Last Updated on May 5, 2021

 Feel like a cold beer on a summer day but don’t want to drink alcohol?
 A white wine spritzer with non-alcoholic wine?
 If you’re pregnant, then you’ll be avoiding alcohol completely for a long time.
 Some women miss it, some don’t, but it’s worth knowing that it’s another option available to you.

 It’s only very recently that “alcohol-free” drinks have come along in leaps and bounds, flavor-wise.
-They used to be horrible, but now I drink them often because they taste almost like the real thing without any of the drawbacks of alcohol.
+They used to be horrible, but now they taste almost like the real thing without any of the drawbacks of alcohol.

 As always, check the label when you’re getting an alcohol-free drink as sometimes the labels are very similar to their alcoholic counterparts!